prodotnet/SmartPay-SystemDesign/README.md

-# 📱 SmartPay Design
+# 📱SmartPay Design

 ---
-#⚙️ Functional Requirements
+# ⚙️Functional Requirements

 ## Users should be able to:
 - Register using email verification or OTP.